Ross K. Tangedal

 M.A., Montana State University, English, 2010

-B.A., summa cum laude, Montana State University, English literature, 2008
+B.A., Montana State University, English literature, 2008

 professional Appointments

-Assistant Professor, English, University of Wisconsin-Stevens Point, 2016-present
+Assistant Professor, English, University of Wisconsin-Stevens Point, 2016-2022

 Postdoctoral Fellow, English, Mercyhurst University, 2015-2016